 Hypnotherapy is a tangible method of creating a mind-link, via which we tap into powerful resources within the subconscious mind, helping to regulate pain.

-Dr. Sarno, well known and respected back specialist, a pioneer in clinical observations of origins of chronic back pain, postulated that a large percentage of chronic back pain stemmed from unresolved and deferred emotional pain.
+Dr. Sarno, well known and respected back specialist, a pioneer in clinical observations of origins of chronic back pain, claimed that a large percentage of chronic back pain stemmed from unresolved and deferred emotional pain.
 He had successfully treated many of his patients not with the scalpel, but with teaching them how to release emotional trauma.
 As a Clinical Hypnotherapist I couldn’t agree more.
 I have also worked with many people who have managed pain with Hypnosis, in particular in childbirth.

 Just recently neuroscientists identified some key mechanisms activated at a non-conscious level which are responsible for the placebo effect in pain perception.
 These findings demonstrate that the subconscious mind plays a key role in pain response, another reason I believe why hypnotherapy is found very effective for pain management.